Leisa Rich is an experimentalist.

 I use old materials and fiber art/art techniques in new ways, and transform new materials and techniques in ways they were not originally intended for.

-Personal medical challenges that reference an ephemeral existence, the wish to surround myself in a Utopia of my creation that harks back to impactful experiences as a child, the heightened and detrimental affect of human behavior on nature, finding ways to facilitate human interaction, and my passion for the tactile, are catalysts for subject matter.
-I like to imbed intricate, visual messages into my pieces to lure, to demand from viewers, more just than a cursory glance.
+Personal medical challenges that reference an ephemeral existence, the wish to surround myself in a Utopia of my creation that harks back to impactful experiences as a child, the heightened and detrimental affect of human behavior on nature, finding ways to facilitate human interaction, and my passion for the tactile, are all catalysts for subject matter.
+I like to imbed intricate, visual messages into my pieces to lure viewers, and tease more just than a cursory glance from them.

 CONTACT LEISA at her email: email@example.com